France braces for record temperatures as wildfires rage across Europe

 Officials in several regions, meanwhile, have also issued pollution alerts because of the high concentrations of ozone.

-French cyclist Mikael Cherel, taking part in the Tour de France’s 15th stage between Rodez and Carcassonne in southern France on Sunday, described “very, very difficult conditions”.

-“I’ve never known such a hot day on a bike.
-It really was no picnic.”

-In Spain, authorities reported about 20 wildfires still raging out of control in different parts of the country from the south to Galicia in the far northwest, where blazes have destroyed about 4,500 hectares of land.
+In Spain, authorities reported about 20 wildfires still raging out of control in different parts of the country from the south to Galicia in the far north-west, where blazes have destroyed about 4,500 hectares.

 Firefighters managed to stabilise a wildfire that ravaged 2,000 hectares of woods and bushes in the southern region of Andalusia, regional leader Juan Manuel Moreno said.